 To check your site’s seo score, enter the URL of any landing page or blog article and see how optimized it is for one keyword or phrase.
-We’ll send you a score and full PDF report to the email address you provide.
+Within 60 seconds, we’ll send you a score and full PDF report to the email address you provide.

 Need help?
 Watch the video below.